 - Touch: Pet your dog or cat.
 Sink into a comfy chair.
 Take a warm bath, or curl up in your favorite blanket.
 Remember to notice the soothing feeling of whatever it is you’re touching.

-Improve the Moment
+DBT Skill: IMPROVE the Moment

 Another excellent DBT distress tolerance skill that helps with confronting crisis is IMPROVE.